 This was to repeat itself over and over down through the ages to our own time; a lot of the advances she claims came about through industrialisation, actually came about through robust, often violent agitation by workers in the streets, often after tragic accidents resulting in the deaths of numerous people.
 This is what eventually forced the business elites and politicians to implement many of the changes and comforts enjoyed by workers and women today.

 However, given that the ultimate aim of the manager is to make and extend profits, there is and may always be a perpetual chipping away of whatever gains made in an attempt to roll back whatever gains were made by progressives.
 The tumultuous events of the 1960s and 1970s sent deep shockwaves across many in the halls of European/Euro-American power and Westernised institutions in the post-colonial countries.
 For many of them, those days must not only never return, but also be systematically undone.
-The statistics may show that the rate of rapes are down as opposed to in decades gone by.
-But any serious student of history outside of Westernised canons of knowledge knows that what we are seeing represents a fall – expect another rise.
+This is one of the reasons why, for instance, people like the Koch brothers throw billions of dollars behind think tanks that provide “solid” evidence disputing climate change.
+In the case of rape and rape culture, the statistics may show that the rate of rapes are down as opposed to in decades gone by.
+But any serious student of history outside of Westernised canons of knowledge knows that if what we are seeing represents a fall – expect another rise.
 We may be already seeing it as economies contract and more and more men are wrestling with the uncertainty caused by changing job specs and increasing prominence of “women’s work”.
 We may yet see a resurgence of the “bad old days” as insecure working class men struggle to assert control in the one area supposedly left: sexual dominance.